 So you could design one template for your blog posts using the website builder and then every single blog post would automatically follow that template.
 Or, you could build the header for your website and apply it to every page (or even just conditionally apply it to single pages).

-Additionally, a good WordPress theme builder should also help you incorporate dynamic content from custom fields, a feature which all of the plugins on this list offer.
+A good WordPress theme builder should also help you incorporate dynamic content from custom fields, a feature that all of the plugins on this list offer.

 Most of these plugins are both page builders and theme builders, which gives you the best of both worlds.

-The free version of Elementor is the most popular WordPress page builder plugin at WordPress.org.
+Elementor is one of the most popular WordPress theme builder plugins.
 However, with Elementor Pro, the premium add-on, you can turn Elementor into a full WordPress website builder and design every single part of your theme.

-The core Elementor interface is a visual, drag-and-drop builder that’s packed with widgets and style options to help you create some truly beautiful, unique designs.
-For example, beyond lots of basic style options, you get custom positioning, motion effects, and tons more.
+The core Elementor interface is a visual, drag-and-drop builder packed with widgets and style options to help you create stunning, unique designs.
+For example, you get custom positioning, motion effects, and more beyond basic style options.

 With Elementor Pro, you get the ability to take that interface and apply it to your theme template parts.
 You’ll be able to use Elementor to design your: